Happy Valley Racecourse is run by the Hong Kong Jockey Club & was first opened in 1845.

-The Racecourse is located in the major housing and retail busines area of Happy Valley on Hong Kong Island, surrounded by Wong Nai Chung Road and Morrison Hill Road.
+The Racecourse is located in the major housing and retail business area of Happy Valley on Hong Kong Island, surrounded by Wong Nai Chung Road and Morrison Hill Road.

 The Racing season in Hong Kong starts in September and goes through to June / early July.
 Races in Happy Valley usually take place on Wednesday nights and are open to the public as well as members of the Club.